BloodPmmP/Rock_Paper_Sicssor/README.md

 # Rock_Paper_Sicssor
-Rock Paper Sicssor Game Made Through Python By Blood This Game Can Be Played Between COmputer And Player
+Rock Paper Sicssor Game Made Through Python By Blood This Game Can Be Played Between Computer And Player
 # Works As An APi
 - Import
 ```py